About Our Department

-The Mission Fire Rescue Service is a progressive department, using the National Fire Protection Standard 1001 and the British Columbia Office of the Fire Commissioner Playbook as the basis for training.
+The Mission Fire Rescue Service is a progressive department, using the National Fire Protection Standard 1001 and the British Columbia Office of the Fire Commissioner playbook as the basis for training.
 This has resulted in a well-trained and effective Fire Service Operation.
-The Department employs the Incident Command System for Emergency Incidents, resulting in a safe and efficient emergency scene.
-The Mission Fire Rescue Service has a strong commitment to fire safety, and the Department offers a multitude of public education programs.
+The Department employs the Incident Command System for emergency incidents, resulting in a safe and efficient emergency scene.
+The Mission Fire Rescue Service has a strong commitment to fire safety, and the Department offers a multitude of Public Education programs.
 Regular fire safety inspections are done by the Department to ensure compliance with the Fire Services Act and the BC Fire Code.
 The Mission Emergency Management program is stewarded by Mission Fire Rescue staff and actioned by all City staff.
-The Mission Fire Protection Master Plan contains critical components for the provision of fire protection for the City of Mission moving forward.

-The three primary functions of the Mission Fire Rescue Service, emergency response, fire prevention, and emergency management are carried out by 21 career staff as follows, along with 75 Paid on Call Firefighters who work out of three fire stations strategically located with the boundaries of the City:
+The three primary functions of the Mission Fire Rescue Service – Emergency Response, Fire Prevention, and Emergency Management – are carried out by 24 career staff as follows, along with 75 Paid on Call Firefighters who work out of three fire stations strategically located with the boundaries of the City: